zoroloco/druidia/app-web/README.md

 npm start (starts express js server)

 #Useful NPM Build scripts for the Angular project.
-npm run html    - copies all the html files to the dist folder. npm run build   - compiles typescript files and moves generated js in the dist folder. npm run compile - runs html and build, but also bundles everything to a bundle.js file ready for development. npm run deploy  - runs compile, but also minifies the bundle.js to a bundle.min.js ready for production.
+npm run html      - copies all the html files to the dist folder, including the www folder. npm run resources - copies the resources folder to the dist folder. npm run build     - runs html and resources scripts, but also compiles the ts and moves js output to dist folder. npm run deploy    - runs build, but also minifies the bundle.js to a bundle.min.js ready for production.